samscupoftea/FAC-Game-Application/README.md

-# EggCatchGame
+# **EggCatchGame**

-## Introduction
+## **Introduction**

-This is the readme file for **EggCatchGame**, a JavaScript game project developed as part of the 2023 application to FAC bootcamp.
-The game involves catching falling eggs using a virtual cup controlled by the left and right arrow keys.
-This document provides an overview of the game, explains the development process, and outlines the motivation behind creating the game.
+This is the readme file for **EggCatchGame**, a JavaScript game project developed as part of my application to the 2023 FAC bootcamp.
+In this game, you'll have to catch falling eggs using a virtual cup controlled by the left and right arrow keys.
+This document provides an overview of the game, explains the development process, and outlines my motivation for creating it.

-## Game Summary: Egg And Cup
+## **Game Summary: Egg And Cup**

-In **EggCatchGame**, the objective is to catch falling eggs in a cup using the left and right arrow keys.
+In **EggCatchGame**, your goal is to catch falling eggs in your cup.
+Move the cup left or right using the arrow keys to position it correctly.
 If an egg touches the water without being caught, the game is over.
-The player's score increases as they catch more eggs, and the player with the highest score is considered the winner.
+As you catch more eggs, your score will increase.
+The player with the highest score is considered the winner.

-## Development Process
+## **Development Process**

-The game was developed using JavaScript, HTML, and CSS.
-The following steps were involved in creating **EggCatchGame**:
+I developed **EggCatchGame** using JavaScript, HTML, and CSS.
+Here's a breakdown of the steps involved in creating the game:

-1. **HTML Structure**: The main game container and element divs were created in HTML to provide the necessary structure for the game.
+1. **HTML Structure**: I created the main game container and element divs in HTML to provide the necessary structure for the game.

-2. **CSS Styling**: The styling for the page, body, and main game divs was defined in CSS to ensure a visually appealing game interface.
+2. **CSS Styling**: To ensure an appealing game interface, I defined the styling for the page, body, and main game divs using CSS.

-3. **Basket and Water Placement**: The basket and water divs were positioned using CSS, with the water div placed at the bottom of the game content area and styled with a water background image for added visual effect.
+3. **Basket and Water Placement**: Using CSS, I positioned the cup and water divs.
+The water div is placed at the bottom of the game content area and styled with a water background image for a nice visual effect.

-4. **Variable Initialization**: Various variables were created using query selectors to access and manipulate game elements.
+4. **Variable Initialization**: I created various variables to access and manipulate game elements using query selectors.

-5. **Basket Movement**: Separate functions were implemented to enable left and right movement of the basket using the arrow keys.
+5. **Basket Movement**: I implemented separate functions to enable left and right movement of the cup using the arrow keys.

-6. **Input Control**: A control function was developed to handle user input through arrow keys and trigger the corresponding basket movement functions.
+6. **Input Control**: To handle user input, I developed a control function that responds to arrow key presses and triggers the corresponding cup movement functions.

-7. **Egg Generation**: The `makeEggs` function was created to dynamically generate egg elements as child divs within the parent div named "eggs".
+7. **Egg Generation**: Using the `makeEggs` function, I dynamically generate egg elements as child divs within the parent div named "eggs".
 This involved utilizing `appendChild`, `document.createElement`, and `setAttribute` methods.

-8. **Egg Styling**: The egg div was styled using CSS to ensure visual coherence with the game's overall design.
+8. **Egg Styling**: I styled the egg div using CSS to ensure it blends well with the overall game design.

-9. **Randomization**: Within the `makeEggs` function, the egg's starting position was randomized across the screen width using the `Math.floor(Math.random() * gameContentWidth)` formula.
+9. **Randomization**: Within the `makeEggs` function, I randomized the starting position of each egg across the screen width using the `Math.floor(Math.random() * gameContentWidth)` formula.

-10. **Egg Gravity**: An `eggGravity` function was implemented to simulate the falling motion of eggs from the top to the bottom of the game area at a specified speed using intervals and timeouts.
+10. **Egg Gravity**: I implemented an `eggGravity` function to simulate the falling motion of the eggs from the top to the bottom of the game area.
+I achieved this using intervals and timeouts to control the speed of the fall.

-11. **Score Tracking**: A `playerScore` variable was introduced to keep track of the player's score.
-A corresponding HTML element was created using `document.getElementById('scores')` to display the live score.

-12. **Collision Detection**: Currently marked as "TO DO" in the development process, implementing collision detection logic is planned to recognize when an egg is caught by the basket, updating the score accordingly.
+11. **Collision Detection**: One of the most challenging parts of the development process was implementing collision detection.
+I used `parseInt(window.getComputedStyle())` and `.getPropertyValue()` to access the left and bottom properties of the cup.
+By comparing these properties with the egg's position and applying suitable conditions, I could detect collisions between the cup and the egg, as well as when an egg misses the cup and touches the water.

-13. **Game Over Condition**: The game will end if five or more eggs touch the water.
-The final score will be displayed at the end of the game.
+12. **Game Over Condition**: The game ends if five or more eggs touch the water.
+At the end of the game, your final score will be displayed.

-## Motivation for the Game
+## **Motivation for the Game**

-The decision to create **EggCatchGame** was motivated by a combination of factors.
-The developer had previously worked on different game projects, including a Flappy Bird-style game, a complex fighting game, and a variation of Flappy Bird where objects fell from above.
-However, these projects reached a point where the developer felt limited by the underlying game structures they had established.
+I decided to create **EggCatchGame** based on a combination of factors.
+I had previously worked on various game projects, including a Flappy Bird-style game, a complex fighting game, and a variation of Flappy Bird where objects fell from above.
+However, I felt limited by the underlying game structures I had established for those projects.

-Inspiration came from the developer's girlfriend, who shared memories of a childhood game involving catching falling eggs.
-This sparked the idea of merging the concepts learned from previous projects to create **EggCatchGame**.
-For instance, the basket movement mechanism from a previous game was repurposed for this project.
-Similarly, the knowledge of generating randomized elements from the Flappy Bird variation was utilized for egg generation.
+The motivation for this game came from a childhood memory shared by my girlfriend.
+She used to play a game where she had to catch falling eggs with a basket.
+Inspired by her story, I decided to merge the concepts I had learned from my previous projects to create **EggCatchGame**.
+For example, I repurposed the basket movement mechanism from one of my previous games and utilized my knowledge of generating randomized elements from the Flappy Bird variation.

-Additionally, the developer aimed to improve upon their previous attempts by designing the game with more forethought.
-They wanted to avoid excessive reliance on CSS and instead handle animations and movements strictly in JavaScript.
-The inclusion of a live score tracker, egg disappearance upon catching, and collision detection added further complexity and expanded their understanding of JavaScript's capabilities.
+Additionally, I aimed to improve upon my previous attempts by designing the game with more thoughtfulness.
+I wanted to minimize reliance on CSS and focus on handling animations and movements strictly in JavaScript.
+I added features such as live score tracking, egg disappearance upon catching, and collision detection to enhance the gameplay and challenge myself.
+Through the development process, I expanded my understanding of JavaScript's capabilities and learned how to create more engaging games.

-## Abandoned Plan
+## **Abandoned Plan**

-The developer initially considered an alternative approach for creating the game, involving drawing the basket and eggs entirely in JavaScript and utilizing the canvas element as the game content area.
-However, due to limitations in their JavaScript proficiency, this plan was abandoned in favor of the current implementation.
+Initially, I considered an alternative approach to create the game by drawing the basket and eggs entirely in JavaScript and utilizing the canvas element as the game content area.
+However, due to limitations in my JavaScript proficiency, I decided to abandon this plan and pursue the current implementation.

-### Abandoned Plan Steps:
+### **Abandoned Plan Steps**:

-1. **Canvas Creation**: A canvas element would be created in JavaScript to serve as the game display.
+1. **Canvas Creation**: I planned to create a canvas element using JavaScript to serve as the game display.

-2. **Cup Sprite**: A constructor would be used to create a cup sprite, which would be drawn on the canvas using the `fillRect` method.
+2. **Cup Sprite**: I intended to use a constructor to create a cup sprite and draw it on the canvas using the `fillRect` method.

-3. **Event Listeners**: Event listeners for the left and right arrow keys would be implemented to control the cup's movement.
+3. **Event Listeners**: I would have implemented event listeners to handle the left and right arrow keys, controlling the cup's movement on the canvas.

-4. **Egg Sprites**: Egg sprites would be added to the game, incorporating a slower fall rate to create the desired gameplay.
+4. **Egg Sprites**: I planned to add egg sprites to the game, incorporating a slower fall rate to create the desired gameplay.

-5. **Multiple Eggs**: The egg sprites would be duplicated to simulate multiple eggs falling, possibly using `Math.random` to generate starting positions.
+5. **Multiple Eggs**: I intended to duplicate the egg sprites to simulate multiple eggs falling.
+I would have used `Math.random` to generate starting positions for each egg.

-## Conclusion
+## **Conclusion**

-**EggCatchGame** was developed as a JavaScript game project with the aim of combining the concepts learned from previous game projects.
-By creating a game where players catch falling eggs using a virtual cup, the developer not only utilized their existing knowledge of JavaScript but also improved upon their past experiences.
-The inclusion of additional features, such as live score tracking and collision detection, further enhanced the game's complexity.
-Although an alternative plan involving canvas-based rendering was initially considered, the current implementation proved more suitable given the developer's expertise.
+I developed **EggCatchGame** as a JavaScript game project with the goal of combining the concepts I had learned from my previous game projects.
+By creating a first-person game where players catch falling eggs using a virtual cup, I was able to apply my knowledge of JavaScript while also improving upon my past experiences.
+The addition of features such as live score tracking and collision detection enhanced the complexity and enjoyment of the game.
+Although I initially considered an alternative plan involving canvas-based rendering, the current implementation proved more suitable given my level of expertise.

-Please refer to the project files for the complete implementation and enjoy playing **EggCatchGame**!
+Please refer to the project files for the complete implementation, and enjoy playing **EggCatchGame**!